jamiegcan/a-place-for-salvador-allende/README.md

 I did say that I am not from Chile, I am not of Chilean descent, and I do not have any material connections with Chile.
 However, I still do have a personal connection towards Allende as a topic.

 I got interested enough in the topic to be aware of the details of how Allende died, at least according to the 2011 autopsy.
 And then I spent a year (perhaps more) fighting my own suicidal thoughts.
 I eventually got therapy for them, and I decided that engaging further with someone who once [shared](https://www.nytimes.com/1973/09/12/archives/socialist-says-allendeonce-spoke-of-suicide.html) his own suicidal thoughts two years before doing the act is enabling my own suicidal thoughts, so I dropped all my interest towards Allende and Chile at large for a while.
 If Allende was actually assassinated and no one disputed it, I wouldn't have needed to write this whole paragraph.

 I planned to visit Chile during the 50th anniversary of the coup d'état so that I can participate in the commemorations, but I ended up deciding that the money for the trip is better spent on physically and professionally improving myself as a form of mental health recovery.
 I only started this project when I felt that I was mentally prepared to go back to this interest—and here I am collecting all these streets, squares and spaces for Salvador Allende while adding concrete examples of my professional skillset, understanding further why Allende is worth commemorating, and making sense of my thoughts about these topics.

+While working on this project, I somehow experienced more than mental health recovery.
+I gained a new perspective that allows me to overcome my anger issues: choosing a peaceful path towards pursuing political goals and dealing with conflict on a global level is similar to choosing to be civil and constructive while asserting my needs and dealing with disagreements on a personal level.

 I made this project mostly for myself (I personaly think of this as a mini-thesis that I would've made if I were studying at the moment), but I would be glad if someone else finds this useful.
 This project was completed in time for the 50th anniversary of the coup d'état and might get updates from time to time—I do hope that my next updates will be due to new memorial places to Allende.